Installation

 ## Initialize database

-If you choose to use MySQL or PostgreSQL as your database backend, you need to first complete the initial database creation.
+If you choose to use MySQL, MariaDB or PostgreSQL as your database backend, you need to first complete the initial database creation.

 <Tabs>